surf-sci-bc/deployment/dev/README.md

 $ make dev-build
 ```

-This creates a new git repo copy of `agfalta_tools` in `deployment/dev/` and then builds a docker container with that version installed.
+This creates a new git repo copy of `uspy` in `deployment/dev/` and then builds a docker container with that version installed.
 You can edit it there and changes are reflected directly in your running jupyterlab (see [below](#set-sails)).

-### Use an existing copy of `agfalta_tools`
+### Use an existing copy of `uspy`

-If you have not done this yet, clone the `agfalta_tools` repository to your projects folder
+If you have not done this yet, clone the `uspy` repository to your projects folder

 ```
 $ cd /path/to/projects
-$ git clone git@github.com:surf-sci-bc/agfalta_tools.git
+$ git clone git@github.com:surf-sci-bc/uspy.git
 ```

 Now you can build the image (from the `deployment` directory):

 ```
 $ cd path/to/deployment
-$ make REPO_DIR=/path/to/projects/agfalta_tools dev-build
+$ make REPO_DIR=/path/to/projects/uspy dev-build
 ```

 This will take a short while, but only has to be performed once unless the `Dockerfile` is changed or new requirements have to be installed.

 _Note:_ this will write your `REPO_DIR` path into the file `deployment/dev/repo_location.txt` to use it in all further commands.
-If you wish to change the `agfalta_tools` location, either repeat above command with another path or delete the `repo_location.txt` file.
+If you wish to change the `uspy` location, either repeat above command with another path or delete the `repo_location.txt` file.
 If the path will stay the same, you can omit that parameter and just write `$ make dev-build` from now on.

 ## Set sails